khulnasoft/AiKit/docs/overview/one_liners/transpile.rst

    ⚠️ **Warning**: The tracer and the transpiler are not publicly available yet, so certain parts of this doc won't work as expected as of now!

-Ivy's Transpiler converts a function written in any framework into your framework of choice, preserving all the logic between frameworks.
+Aikit's Transpiler converts a function written in any framework into your framework of choice, preserving all the logic between frameworks.
 As the output of transpilation is native code in the target framework, it can be used as if it was originally developed in that framework,